qurator-spk/sbb_ocr_postcorrection/qurator/sbb_ocr_postcorrection/preprocessing/README.md

-# dta
+# preprocessing

-This director contains code for the pre-processing of the DTA data set.
+This directory contains code for alignment and preprocessing of OCR and GT data.